serendie/serendie-web/src/mcp/README.md

 The MCP server allows AI assistants to interact with the Serendie Design System documentation programmatically.
 It provides tools for:

 - Retrieving design tokens by theme and category
-- Getting component information and documentation
+- Getting list of available symbols/icons from the design system
-- Searching through documentation content
+- Getting detailed information about specific symbols
 - Health checking the server status

 ## File Structure